Rofiat-Adebayo/Maven-Market-Performance-Analysis/README.md

 6. Are returns creating a meaningful commercial risk?
 7. What actions should management consider based on the evidence?

-To answer this, I broke the problem into several supporting questions:

-1. Is Maven Market meeting its transaction and revenue targets?
-2. Which products and brands contribute most strongly to performance?
-3. Are high-volume products also generating strong margins?
-4. Which locations are responsible for the greatest transaction activity?
-5. How is performance changing over time?
-6. Are product returns creating a meaningful risk?
-7. What actions could management take based on these findings?

----

 # Dataset Summary